kcyeu/interview-take-home/README.md

 # Interview Take Home
-Please fork you own copy and implement the detail.
+Please fork you own copy and implement your own solution.
 After finished, send a PR.